robertorcosta/azure-docs.pt-br/articles/internet-peering/walkthrough-exchange-all.md

 ---
-title: Passo a passos de emparelhamento do Exchange
+title: Passo a passo do emparelhamento do Exchange
 titleSuffix: Azure
-description: Passo a passos de emparelhamento do Exchange
+description: Passo a passo do emparelhamento do Exchange
 services: internet-peering
 author: prmitiki
 ms.service: internet-peering